-Where CW_t is T's Content Words.
-Moreover, to solve orthographic variation, we calculate Levenshtein Distance be-
+Where $CW_t$ is T's Content Words.
+Moreover, to solve orthographic variation, we calculate Levenshtein Distance between strings, then if that distance is under a threshold value, we treated these strings are corresponding.

 2.2.4 Content Word First Character Correspondence Rate